kksgandhi/personal_site/index.md

 Hi!
 I'm Kutub Gandhi.
+Welcome to my... blog?

 This website is a dump of all my notes.
 And when I say all, I mean *all*.
-It also doubles as a blog of sorts.
-I take notes using [[Obsidian]], so these pages are probably easier to read and navigate if you had the program ([download this site here](https://github.com/kksgandhi/personal_site)).
-I recognize that not everyone wants to download an app though, hence why I have this site.
+I take notes using [[Obsidian]], a wonderful tool (And hey, if you have Obsidian, [download the website here](https://github.com/kksgandhi/personal_site) and view it within Obsidian, it'll probably be a better experience)

 [[disclaimers|BEFORE YOU CONTINUE PLEASE FOR THE LOVE OF BANANAS READ MY DISCLAIMERS]]